 According to the National Institute on Drug Abuse, most youth do not progress beyond initial drug or alcohol use, but a small percentage of youth quickly escalate their substance abuse.
-Research has shown that these youth are most likely to experience a combination of high levels of risk factors and low protective factors.
-These adolescents were characterized by high stress, low parental support and low academic competence.
+Research has shown that youth are most likely to experience a combination of high levels of risk factors and low protective factors.
+These adolescents were characterized by high stress, low parental support, and low academic competence.

 Risk factors are the individual circumstances that have the potential to increase the likelihood of a teen abusing drugs and/or alcohol.
+Some risk factors include: